Student Life Policies and Procedures

 Academic Year: The following hours are applicable during the regular academic year when classes are in session and are subject to change.
 Special hours will be posted for summer sessions, during breaks and during other times of the year when classes are not in session.

-Generally, the ASRC is open on weekdays from 8:00 am until 4:00 PM.
-Specific facilities (such as the pool, weight room, etc) are supervised by trained employees.
+Generally, the ASRC is open on weekdays from 8:00 am until 10:00 PM.
+Specific facilities (such as the pool, weight room, etc.) are supervised by trained employees.
 The hours of operation are posted in the specific areas as well as in the main lobby.
 A supervisor is not on duty weekdays from 4:00 to 5:00 PM.
 Specific facilities within the complex that require direct supervision will not be open unless arrangements for direct supervision is made.
+The building is open for summer hours from 8am through 4pm, Monday through Friday.

 - Individuals or groups who are found in violation of Complex policies or other University policies face immediate dismissal from the facility by the building supervisors or other University officials.
 Failure to comply may result in disciplinary action and loss of privileges to use the complex in the future.

 - The facility is for the use of West Liberty University students and employees (intercollegiate teams, intramural competitions and recreational events).
 Individuals or organizations not associated with the West Liberty University cannot use the facilities without prior arrangement.
+Persons using the facility should expect to be prepared to show West Liberty University identification or a card showing that they have registered with the University to use the complex, as well as proof of insurance upon request.
 In compliance with University policy, smoking or use of any tobacco products is prohibited inside the complex.

 - Proper attire – shirt and shoes when entering the facility and most areas of the complex.

-- Use of the Complex and its various facilities by individuals not associated with the University is permitted pending availability by obtaining a visitors pass through the Athletic Department.
-Passes can be obtained during regular business hours, 8:00 AM to Noon and 1:00 to 4:00 PM, Monday through Friday.
+- Use of the Complex and its various facilities by individuals not associated with the University is permitted pending availability.
 For more information review the “Use of the Complex by Individuals from the General Public” section of these guidelines.

 - Cleats are not to be worn anywhere within the Complex.